-The Many Economic Benefits of Building and Owning a BPC Green Home are Increasing…
+The Economic Benefits of Owning a BPC Green Home are Increasing

-Building, owning and living in a green home built by BPC Green Builders is not only good for the environment, it is very, very good for your bottom line.
+Building, owning and living in a green home built by BPC is not only good for the environment, it’s very good for your bottom line.

-It is not true that building a high performance green home always costs a lot more to build than a conventional home.
-BPC green homes can cost about the same as a conventional quality built custom home.
+Myth: Building a high-performance green home always costs a lot more to build than a conventional home.
+Fact: BPC green homes can cost about the same as a conventional quality built custom home.
 A BPC green home can cost a little more than a conventionally built home.
 However, you can also spend more on a conventional home if you decide to add on extras.

-It is also not true that investing in a green home provides you no real economic benefit.
-The economic benefit of building a green home today can be very dramatic, especially ones built by BPC Green Builders.
+Myth: Investing in a green home provides you with little to no real economic benefit.
+Fact: The economic benefit of building a green home today can be very dramatic, especially ones built by BPC Green Builders.

-It is no longer true that it takes a long time for to get a solid payback from investing in a green home.
-With today’s green homes from BPC, your return on investment will be larger and faster than ever before.
+Myth: It takes a long time to get a decent return on your investment when building a green home.
+Fact: With today’s green homes from BPC, your return on your investment will be larger and faster than ever before.

 Energy Cost Savings